The Formation of Electron-capture Supernovae: A Review: The binary channel

 \citet{Tauris2015MNRAS.451.2123T} investigated the evolution and final outcomes of NS+He star systems with initial orbital periods ranging from $0.06$ to $\rm 2\,d$ and initial He star masses between $2.5$ and $3.5\,M_\odot$.
 They provided the parameter space leading to the formation of CO WDs, ONe WDs, EC-SNe, and Fe CC-SNe.
 For solar metallicity, they found that the mass range for He stars required to produce EC-SNe lies between $2.60$ and $2.95\,M_\odot$, depending on the initial orbital period. \citet{Guo2024MNRAS.530.4461G} recently conducted a systematic study of EC-SNe in NS+He star systems.
-Fig. 6 shows the initial parameter spaces of NS+He star binaries for producing different kinds objects, including BHs, Fe CC-SNe, EC-SNe, SNe Ia and ONe WDs.
+Fig. 7 shows the initial parameter spaces of NS+He star binaries, in which the He star companions will produce different kinds of objects with the decrease of their initial masses, i.e., Fe CC-SNe (BHs), Fe CC-SNe (NSs), EC-SNe, SNe Ia and ONe WDs.
 The left boundaries of the parameter spaces are determined by the condition that RLOF occurs while the He star companions are still on the He-ZAMS stage.
 If the initial orbital period is $\gtrsim10$\,d, the He star companions tend to follow similar evolutionary paths and final outcomes. \citet{Guo2024MNRAS.530.4461G} also found that both the initial orbital period and the minimum initial orbital period for EC-SNe increase with metallicity.
+In Sect.
+5.2, we will discuss the formation of double NSs through NS+He star binaries, in which the He star companion experiences an EC-SN.